Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

 where $\tg_{k\in 2\N_0}^{abc}=f^{abc}\,,\tg_{k\in 2\N_0+1}=d^{abc}$ and

 Observe that the above helicity constraint is slightly different with the helicity constraint obtained from the trivial monodromy condition on $S^7$, cf. \eqref{eq:k-constraint}.
-This is because we assume that momentum going toward the defect is treated as if it is coming out of the bulk vertices.
+This is because we treat the momentum moving toward the defect as outgoing from the bulk vertices.